Approximation Algorithm for Minimum Weight $(k,m)$-CDS Problem in Unit Disk Graph: Introduction

 For a better comprehensive study on MCDS and MWCDS, the readers may refer to the book \cite{DuBookCDS} or chapters \cite{Blum,DuH} in Handbook of Combinatorial Optimization.

 The study on fault-tolerant virtual backbone was initiated by Dai and Wu \cite{Dai}.
 They presented three localized heuristic algorithms for $(k,k)$-MCDS, but no analysis on the performance ratio was given.
-Wang {\it et al.} \cite{Wang} provided a $72$--approximation for $(2,1)$--MCDS in unit disk graph.
+Wang {\it et al.} \cite{Wang} provided a $72$--approximation for $(2,1)$--MCDS in unit disk graphs.
 Their strategy is to first find a connected dominating set and then increase its connectivity to two by adding paths connecting different blocks (a block is a subgraph without cut nodes and is maximal with respect to this property).
-The crucial point to the performance ratio is that for a connected dominating set in unit disk graph, there always exists a path between different blocks with at most eight internal nodes.
-In the case $m\geq 2$, Shang {\it et al.} \cite{Shang} gave an $\alpha_m$--approximation for $(2,m)$--MCDS in unit disk graph, where $\alpha_m=15+ \frac{15}{m}$ for $2\leq m\leq 5$ and $\alpha_m=21$ for $m>5$.
+The crucial point to the performance ratio is that for a connected dominating set in a unit disk graph, there always exists a path between different blocks with at most eight internal nodes.
+In the case $m\geq 2$, Shang {\it et al.} \cite{Shang} gave an $\alpha_m$--approximation for $(2,m)$--MCDS in unit disk graphs, where $\alpha_m=15+ \frac{15}{m}$ for $2\leq m\leq 5$ and $\alpha_m=21$ for $m>5$.
 Their algorithm first finds a $(1,m)$-CDS and then augments the connectivity to two.
 A key observation is that in the case $m\geq 2$, there always exists a path between different blocks with at most two internal nodes.
-Wang {\it et al.} \cite{Wangw} gave the first constant approximation for $(3,m)$--MCDS in unit disk graph, which was further improved in \cite{WangWei2}.
+Wang {\it et al.} \cite{Wangw} gave the first constant approximation for $(3,m)$--MCDS in unit disk graphs, which was further improved in \cite{WangWei2}.

-There are also some works on $(k,m)$--MCDS for general $k$ and $m$, in a unit disk graph \cite{Li,Wu} or even in a disk graph \cite{Thai} (which models a heterogeneous wireless sensor network).
+There is also some work on $(k,m)$--MCDS for general $k$ and $m$, in a unit disk graph \cite{Li,Wu} or even in a disk graph \cite{Thai} (which models a heterogeneous wireless sensor network).
 However, for $k\geq 4$, whether there exists a constant approximation algorithm for $(k,m)$--MCDS on unit disk graph is still unknown.